A parallel-in-time Newton's method-based ODE solver: Temporal parallelization of Newton's method for ODE integration

 Note that $H_{ii} = I, \, \forall i=1, \hdots, N$.
 Hence, the scheme in \eqref{eq:newton-step-explicit} does not require any matrix inversion.
 Substituting \eqref{eq:jacobian} in \eqref{eq:newton-step-explicit}, we obtain

 We observe that \eqref{eq:newton-step-recursion} has the same affine structure as \eqref{eq:linear-model} and, therefore, we can realize its temporal parallelization following the steps presented in Section \ref{sec:temporal-parallelization-prefix-sum}.
+Furthermore, one can see the straightforward connection of the derived Newton step and the multiple-shooting strategy \cite[Chap.\,2]{gander2024time}\cite{gander2007analysis}.
+In this article, the concatenated vector of ODE states $\xi$ has the same meaning as the shooting parameters in \cite[Chap.\,2]{gander2024time}.
 In the next section, we provide a convergence analysis of the parallel Newton step for the explicit ODE numerical solution.